-4.4.2 Other Informed Consent Visual Aids
+4.5.1 Other Informed Consent Visual Aids

-Use of visual aids are encouraged throughout the informed consent process to facilitate participant comprehension.
+Use of visual aids is encouraged throughout the informed consent process to facilitate participant comprehension.
 Each site should determine the most appropriate visual aids for its study population and ensure that a "kit" containing each of these aids is available in each room where informed consent discussions take place.
-In addition to the visual aids decided upon at the site, it may be helpful to point out such things as a locked file cabinet or a calendar on the wall.
+Sample VR illustrations and instructions have been provided to each site to use as visual aids.
+In addition to the visual aids decided upon at the site, it may be helpful to point out such things as a locked file cabinet, a referral clinic across the way, or a calendar on the wall.
 It may not be necessary to use each visual aid with each participant.
 Study staff should use their best judgment of each participant's information needs and how best to address those needs.

 Suggested visual aids for the site to consider using are as follows:

 - Calendar with study visit schedule

-- Sample study insert

-- Sample at-home enema kit
+- Sample VR

 - Urine specimen cup

 - Blood collection tubes

+- Pelvic model, speculum, and/or anoscope

-- Anoscope
+- VR insertion instructions

-4.5 Comprehension Assessment
+4.6 Comprehension Assessment

-The participant must not sign the informed consent form until they fully understand the information contained therein, including visit procedures.
+The participant must not sign the informed consent form until fully understanding the information contained in the informed consent, including visit procedures.
 Site SOPs should explain the procedures that study staff members are responsible for implementing to ensure that each participant understands the screening process and the study prior to signing the study informed consent form, respectively, and undertaking any study procedures.

 A comprehension assessment should be conducted and documented prior to a participant signing the ICF.
-This assessment should occur after the participant has completed the informed consent discussion described above, but before they sign the ICF.
-It is expected that study staff administering the informed consent and assessing comprehension will be sufficiently knowledgeable about MTN-039 to make good judgments about the potential participant's understanding of the required information.
+This assessment should occur after the participant has completed the informed consent discussion described above and before the participant is asked to sign the ICF.
+It is expected that study staff administering the informed consent and assessing comprehension will be sufficiently knowledgeable about MTN-038 to make good judgments about the potential participants' understanding of the required information.